leandrosardi/blackops/README.md

 **Note:**

-- If the `--connect-as-root` flag is disabled, then BlackOps will access the node with the `blackstack` user.
+- In the example above, if the `--connect-as-root` flag is disabled, then BlackOps will access the node with the `blackstack` user.
+Otherwise, it will access with the `root` user.

 ## 4. Environment Variable `$OPSLIB`

 Additionally, you can store one or more paths into the environment variable `$OPSLIB`.

-The `ops` command will look for `BlackOpsFile` there.
+The `ops source` command will look for `BlackOpsFile` there.

-Using `$OPSLIB` you don't need to write the `--config` argument every time you call the `ops` command.
+Using `$OPSLIB` you don't need to write the `--config` argument every time you call the `ops source` command.

+E.g.:

 ```
 export OPSLIB=~/